HL7/dicom-sr/input/pagecontent/background.md

 DICOM SR defines a multitude of templates for capturing Diagnostic imaging Observations.
 The input for this IG is limited to the DICOM SR template TID-1500 (Measurement Report).
 The mapping is limited the content within the tree structure.

 The transformation described is one direction.
-Reconstruction of a complete DICOM SR is not expected to be re-constructed from a set of FHIR resources using this IG.
+It may not be possible to reconstruct a complete DICOM SR from a set of FHIR resources created based on this IG.

 DICOM SR mapping is limited to the Observation Resource and a small set of related resources.
 The resultant mapping is provided, as a minimum, a composition or bundle of Observations.
 Depending on the use case, the observations may be part of or contained in a Diagnostic Report.
 Use case-specific requirements to construct a diagnostic report(e.g. Mammography) may require the transformation described by this IG.
 However, the specification of those use cases is not in scope for this IG.